sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 """""""""""
 Performs Max Pooling on the input Tensor.The Max Pooling 3d operation can refer to the maxpool3d operator of each framework This operation is a  **local operation** 。

-Parameters
+Explanation of parameters
 """""""""""
-* tensor: Tensor type, representing the input tensor for the operation.
+* input: Tensor type, representing the input tensor for the operation.
 * kernel: List[int] or Tuple[int] or int or None, if None, global pooling is used.
 If not None and a single integer is provided, it indicates the same kernel size in three dimensions.
 If a List or Tuple is provided, its length must be 3.
 * pad: List[int] or Tuple[int] or int or None, represents the padding size.
 If None, the default value [0,0,0,0,0,0] is used.
 If not None and a single integer is provided, it indicates the same padding size in three dimensions.
 If a List or Tuple is provided, its length must be 6.
 * stride: List[int] or Tuple[int] or int or None, represents the stride size.
 If None, the default value [1,1,1] is used.
 If not None and a single integer is provided, it indicates the same stride size in three dimensions.
 If a List or Tuple is provided, its length must be 3.